websanco/liferay-learn/docs/dxp/7.x/en/liferay-internals/fundamentals/module-projects.md

 A module project comprises three things:

-1. **Code:** Java classes and required resources, such as images, templates, and additional descriptors.
+1. **Code:** Java classes and resources, such as images, templates, and additional descriptors.
 Java packages are private by default but can be [exported](./exporting-packages.md) for other modules to use.

 1. **Build Scripts:** [Gradle](https://gradle.org/) files for building and deploying the module.

-1. **Metadata:** A [Bnd](https://bnd.bndtools.org/) file defines the module artifact and specifies packages and capabilities the provides and requires.
+1. **Metadata:** A [Bnd](https://bnd.bndtools.org/) file defines the module artifact and specifies packages and capabilities the module provides and requires.

-Here's the project structure:
+Here's the module project structure:

 ```
-[module root]
+[project root]
  └── [module 1]
- │    ├── bnd.bnd // Defines the module artifact, provided/required capabilities
+ │    ├── bnd.bnd // Defines the module artifact, provided/required capabilities, and more
  │    ├── build.gradle // Declares dependencies
  │    └── src
  │        └── main
  │            ├── java
  │            │   └── [Java packages]
  │            └── resources
- │                └── [any image files, templates, descriptors, etc.]
+ │                └── [Images, templates, descriptors, etc.]
  │
  └── [module 2]
  │